pippinbarr/cart253-2020/activities/03-moving-pictures.md

 ## Set the canvas size and set no stroke

 The first thing we want to do is specify the dimensions of our canvas.
-We'll do all our drawing in `setup()` so just keep all your instructions in there.
+We'll do this in `setup()`:

 1. Use the `createCanvas()` function to set the dimensions of your canvas to 500x500
 2. Use `noStroke()` to remove stroke from our shapes (just for aesthetics)